Andrew Young Koh, MD $$

 Dr. Andrew Koh in the Koh Lab discussing research.

-Andrew Y. Koh, MD, is the Director of Pediatric Cellular and ImmunoTherapeutics Program (CITP) at Children’s Health℠ and a Professor of Pediatrics and Microbiology at UT Southwestern.
-He specializes in treating cancer, immune deficiencies, bone marrow failure syndromes, and blood disorders including sickle cell anemia and beta thalassemia.
+Andrew Y. Koh, M.D., is a Pediatric Hematologist and Oncologist at Children’s Health℠ and Professor of Pediatrics and Microbiology at UT Southwestern.
+He is also Director of the Pediatric Cellular and ImmunoTherapeutics Program (CITP), a joint venture between Children’s Health and UT Southwestern.
+Dr. Koh specializes in treating, immune deficiencies, bone marrow failure syndromes, and blood disorders including sickle cell anemia and beta thalassemia

 To me, there is no greater opportunity to make a difference than to cure a child of a potentially fatal illness.
 It is a privilege and an honor.